-3) Other metrics: According to different use cases, FGTA approaches may need to consider other metrics, such as the memory cost, the storage cost, compatibility, etc. Intrusion detection focused FGTA approaches may also need to consider the explainability of the outputs to help network administrators understand the reasons for the detection results, thereby facilitating the network security management with confidence.
-In addition, some FGTA approaches may need to consider the privacy of the users for compliance with certain regulations (i.e., GDPR).
+3) Other metrics: According to different use cases, FGTA approaches may need to consider many other metrics, such as the memory cost, the storage cost, compatibility, stability, etc. For example, FGTA-based intrusion detection approaches may need to consider the explainability of the outputs to help network administrators understand the logic behind the detection results, thereby facilitating the network security management with confidence [152].
+The explainability here not only refers to the reason why the FGTA approach generates a certain output but also refers to the mitigation costs, network situations, confidence level, etc. In addition, some FGTA approaches may need to consider the privacy of the users for compliance with certain regulations (e.g., GDPR [95] and California Consumer Privacy Act (CCPA) [153]).
+In such cases, they may not able to collect, store, or process certain types of network traffic data directly, such as the payload of network packets.
 Thus, developers need to select suitable metrics for specific use cases.